Travel insurance for Singapore

 - You fail to take proper precautions.
 If your rental car is stolen after you leave it unlocked, unattended and with the keys in the ignition, don’t expect any sympathy from your insurer.
 The same goes for luggage and personal items that you leave unattended in public places.

 - You’re drunk or under the influence of drugs.
-This is a common exclusion and one that many travellers are unaware of, so be warned: any claims that arise because you were affected by alcohol or drugs may be rejected.
+Any claims that arise because you were affected by alcohol or drugs may be rejected.

 - You break the law.
-Familiarise yourself with local laws, regulations and customs in Singapore before you travel, as your claim won’t be paid if it arises because you breach any prohibitions or act illegally.
+Familiarise yourself with local laws, regulations and customs in Singapore before you travel, as your claim won’t be paid if you act illegally.

 Is Singapore a safe destination?

 - Smoke haze.
 From June to October, smoke haze occurs across Singapore.
 This could lead to health problems for people with respiratory issues.
-Monitor the latest health warnings from the Singapore Government to stay safe.
+If you have respiratory problems, reconsider travelling during this time.
+If you must travel, make sure you bring any emergency medications with you and visit a doctor before leaving to make sure your symptoms are under control.

 - Zika virus.
 Limited transmission of Zika virus has been detected in Singapore, so it’s recommended that pregnant women discuss travel plans with their doctor before visiting Singapore.

 - Monsoons.
 The monsoon season in Singapore is from December to March and from June to September.
-Strong winds and heavy rain during these times can severely disrupt travel plans.
+Strong winds and heavy rain during these times can severely disrupt travel plans, so check the weather reports before you leave and while in Singapore.
+Give yourself plenty of time to get to the airport if you’re travelling during heavy rain.

 Safety tips for Singapore